2021 Liga Femenina: First stage

+Standings

 Results

 The match schedule was decided based on the draw which was held on 24 May 2021.

 Final stage

 In the final stage, if a match was tied after 90 minutes, extra time was not played and the match was decided directly by a penalty shoot-out, except for the final where extra time and penalty shoot-out would be used to decide the winner if necessary.